 - Beneficiaries of programming/initiatives funded by these grants should be local residents being impacted by the current coronavirus pandemic and related regulations (quarantine, school and daycare closure, restrictions on gathering and physical contact, etc.).

 - In Israel, these initiatives must be in support of vulnerable populations.

 - Immediate, one-time grants of $1,000-$5,000 will be made towards programming and initiatives for populations affected by the coronavirus outbreak.

-- This funding is intended for initiatives that align with the Schusterman Family Foundation vision, core focus areas and values.
+- This funding is intended for initiatives that align with the Schusterman Family Philanthropies vision, core focus areas and values.
 Read more about these here.

 - Programming must target at least 20 individuals or plan to reach at least 20 individual beneficiaries virtually.
 Grants will not be made for specifically-named individuals or families.